Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Case Studies

 \section{Case Studies}

 As discussed above, there are many design challenges in collaborative perception that we need to address carefully.
-In this section, we study use cases and propose a scheme to handle the communication latency and adaptive data sharing.
-Then, we propose a domain alignment to tackle the data discrepancy problem between different CAVs, which can further improve the performance.
+In this section, we propose an exemplar collaborative perception framework.
+This framework not only minimizes the overall transmission latency but also address the domain misalignment issue between different CAVs.
+Compared with other baseline designs, our method achieves the best performance. {In addition, the scheme proposed in this section provides a high-level idea, and the technical implementation and the full evaluation are discussed in \cite{huAdaptiveCommunicationsCollaborative2023,fang2024pacp}.}